Heimat, Folk-art and Travesty

 As in traditional Folk-art, local occurrences, like the attack on a squat by police, find their way into Cross stitch ninja's work.
 A homey reference to Warhol's riot paintings can be found in "the Youth House".

-Akin to emerging artists like Mumbreeze or Jeremiah Palecek, the Internet plays a big role for Craftivists, in distributing, marketing, sharing and communicating ideas and products, it is no longer an isolated occupation.
+Akin to young artists like Mumbreeze or Jeremiah Palecek, the Internet plays a big role for Craftivists, in distributing, marketing, sharing and communicating ideas and products, it is no longer an isolated occupation.

 Notes: